Widget options

 data-solution-field private-captcha-solution, your value Name of the hidden form field with captcha solution that has to be verified on the server side.

-data-puzzle-endpoint '' or your value Endpoint to get captcha puzzle (override in case of self-hosting).
+data-puzzle-endpoint '' or your value Endpoint to get captcha puzzle (override in case of self-hosting or EU-isolation).

 data-display-mode widget, popup, hidden How captcha widget will be shown.
 Defaults to widget.
 When hidden, you need to setup widget callbacks (see below).